-Rebekah Valero-Lee news
+Rebekah Valero-Lee ir35 guides

 The rules for the taxation of those individuals providing their services through a personal service company (“PSC”) Limited Company Contractor introduced under the Finance Act 2000 (more commonly known as IR35) will be changing from April 2020.